Photo Gallery

 Church in Plaza San Pedro Clava

-Outside the naval museum
+Outside the Navel museum

 La India Catalina, a young girl, and daughter of a native chief, was taken prisoner by a Spanish Captain not far from Cartagena.
 She was sold as an orphan to a high ranking Spanish official who baptised and educated her, raising her as if she was his own.
 She fell in love with a Captain who promised to bring her to her homeland again.
 He took her back with the knowledge that she was fluent in both Spanish and the native tongue, when he came to found the city of Cartagena, and conquer and plunder the tribes living nearby.
 Catalina was 26 years old when she arrived.
 Although Heredia used her as an interpreter in his successful campaigns to subjugate the natives, the death toll probably would have been higher had Catalina not been present.

-Round the side of the naval Museum
+Round the side of the Navel Museum

-Big fish head in the naval Museum
+Big fish head in the Navel Museum

 Blimey even Stuart's big head fits in it mouth!